tonywok/tonywok.github.io/_posts/2020-06-24-the-command-pattern.md

 title : The Command Pattern
 date  : 2020-06-24
 tags  : software
-published: false
 ---

 If you google the word “command”, you’ll eventually find a definition that’s something to the effect of:

 > A command is a **directive** to a computer **program** to perform a specific **task**.

-In other words, a command is a way to encapsulate behavior.

-Ok, so now that we got all the super generic stuff out of the way, let’s try to get more specific than “program”, “directive” and “task”.
+This definition is super generic because the command pattern is very broadly applicable.
+Let's start by defining a "program", "directive" and "task" to paint a more concrete picture.

 ## The Program